tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 A notable characteristic of this approach, is that we know at compile time if types are correct.
-The Java quasiquotation can't return a Java object when the Haskell side expects it to return a primitive double.
+The Java quasiquotation can't return a Java object when the Haskell side expects it to return a primitive `double`.
 Even if the Haskell side expected an object, say of type `java.util.List`, the Java quasiquotation can't return an object of type `java.lang.String` either.
 And conversely for arguments, Java and Haskell need to agree on what the